 The phenomenon of Magnetic Locking between the stator and the rotor teeth is called Cogging or Teeth Locking.
 Even after applying full voltage to the stator winding, the rotor of a 3 phase induction motor fails to start.
 This condition arises when the number of stator and rotor slots are either equal or have an integral ratio.

-In order to reduce or eliminate the process of Cogging, the number of stator slots are never made equal to the rotor or have an integral ratio.
+In order to reduce or eliminate the process of Cogging, the number of stator slots is never made equal to the rotor or has an integral ratio.
 It can also be reduced by using the skewed rotor.
 Cogging and Crawling are less eminent in wound rotor motors because of the higher starting torques.